Home / publications / briefings /

 History of asylum dispersal. ...
 Click to read more.

-Until the 1990s, people seeking asylum in the UK were able to choose where to live while awaiting a decision on their claim and tended to gravitate to London and the South East.
+Until the 1990s, people seeking asylum in the UK were able to choose where to live while awaiting a decision on their claim and tended to gravitate towards London and the South East.
 However, the Immigration and Asylum Act 1999 introduced what became known as “asylum dispersal”, which aimed at more evenly distributing the responsibility of housing asylum seekers across the country.
-As part of this policy, asylum seekers requiring accommodation support while waiting for the outcomes of their claims were to be housed across the UK on a non-choice basis.
-They would stay in initial accommodation—such as hotels and reception centres—for three to four weeks before being moved to dispersal accommodation (self-contained properties let by private landlords) if their application for support was successful.
+As part of this policy, asylum seekers requiring accommodation support while waiting for the outcomes of their claims were to be housed across the UK on a “no choice basis”, meaning they had no say over where they would be housed.
+They would stay in initial accommodation—such as hotels and reception centres—typically for around three to four weeks, before being moved to dispersal accommodation (self-contained properties let by private landlords) if their application for support was successful.

 Proponents of the dispersal policy and the 2010 outsourcing model argue that this approach offers several advantages, including more efficient resource allocation and cost savings.
 Dispersal is also seen as a strategy to avoid the formation of ethnic enclaves and encourage integration with local communities.
-From the point of view of central government, outsourcing has also become a way to exercise more control over accommodation policy, shifting away from the previous model where local authorities had more discretion in decision-making.
+From the point of view of central government, outsourcing has also become a way exercise more control over accommodation policy, shifting away from the previous model where local authorities had more discretion in decision-making. over accommodation policy, shifting away from the previous model where local authorities had more discretion in decision-making.

 The rise of hotels

-While the dispersal policy traditionally aimed to house asylum seekers in long-term private rental accommodation, since 2020, there has been a growing reliance on hotels, a trend driven by the large backlog of asylum applications, a shortage of long-term housing options, and rising rental prices.
+While the dispersal policy traditionally aimed to house asylum seekers in long-term private rental accommodation, since 2020, there has been a growing reliance on hotels, a trend driven by the large backlog of asylum applications and a shortage of low-cost housing options.

 Hotels are classified by the Home Office as “contingency accommodation” – a form of temporary housing used when the government has not been able to source dispersal accommodation for asylum seekers whose requests for support have been approved.